 Understanding the Environmental Conditions of Where the Two Girls Went Missing

 When I was in Panama, I hiked through the thick jungle of Bocas Del Toro.
 Our host gave us thick rubber boots and warned us to be careful.
 I was only about 50 kilometers (30 miles) from where the girl’s remains were found.
-I can say that they were undoubtedly taking a risk in their ambitious hike.
-They didn’t have enough water, enough protection, and they went on a guided tour without a guide.
+I can say that they were undoubtedly taking a risk in their ambitious hike if the official story is what happened.
+They didn’t have enough water, enough clothing, enough food, nor enough daylight.

 Rainforests look pretty and innocent in pictures but they are overwhelmingly harsh conditions.
-The water is unsafe to drink, the brush is thick, plants have sharp edges, the ravines have unforgiving rocks and boulders, the insects are brutal, and there’s numerous threatening species of snakes and spiders.
+In truth, veering off the path isn’t an option – it’s chest-high vegetation with sharp plants and unstable terrain.
+The water is unsafe to drink, the brush is thick, the ravines have unforgiving rocks and boulders, the insects are brutal, and there’s numerous threatening species of snakes and spiders.
 You are constantly climbing, tripping and getting bumps and bruises.
 Even with all of the moisture and potential water sources, dehydration is a big concern if anything goes wrong.

 List of Animal Life & Possible Predators In The Region